-There is a series of short videos linked to below, to help you explore the three areas mentioned above.
+You can use the videos to help you explore the three areas mentioned above.
 If you want to create a short ‘Class At Home’, you could watch a video, and follow it with a meditation, or journaling on the theme (see the notes in the video description for suggested meditation recordings and further reading).

 You might also like the post How To Experiment With Mindful Living.